29 min read

 If you’ve invited guests that aren’t famous but should be, then your research might require an email exchange or a prep call ahead of time if there isn’t much to be found online.
 If your guest has a robust online profile, then you can research that way first and then fill in the gaps by talking directly to your guest.

 There are four fundamental questions you want to answer in your research:

 To find answers to these questions, I like to do some combination of the following research:

 I use this research to fill in a prep document, or dossier, on the interviewee.
-You can download a template of that prep doc below.

 I also use it to construct two narratives: an introduction and a pitch.

 There are two feelings that you don’t want your audience to have at the beginning of an interview: bored and awkward.
 Making your guest introduce themselves can lead to both.